Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Implemented PouncingSpider enemy
 - Implemented Serpent enemy, a multisegmented monster
 - Added multi-segmented monster infrastructure to allow for more multi-segmented monsters

+6/25:

+- Added CharredBombee variant which is slightly stronger than a regular Bombee but also immune to lava.
+- Implemented ArmoredSerpents and introduced notion of monsters blocking attacks